Neural Sheaf Diffusion: Learning Sheaves End-to-End

 The NSD Architecture

-Intuition First: NSD is a GCN where the “wiring” is learned freshly at each layer.
-In a standard GCN the aggregation weights are fixed (based on degree or attention scores).
-In NSD, the entire d×d linear map telling “how much and in what direction node u should influence node v” is predicted by a small MLP at each layer.
-This is expensive, but it means the model can learn to say: “for this particular heterophilic edge, I should rotate u’s features 180° before adding them to v’s representation — effectively subtracting rather than adding.”
-That flip is what prevents oversmoothing across class boundaries.
+Intuition First: NSD is diffusion where the “wiring” is re-learned at every layer.
+In a standard GCN the aggregation weights are fixed (degree-based, or attention scores).
+In NSD, the entire \(d \times d\) linear map telling “in what frame node \(u\) should be read from node \(v\)’s point of view” is predicted from the two endpoints’ features.
+That means the model can learn to say: “for this particular heterophilic edge, negate \(u\)’s contribution before adding it to \(v\)” — the flip that prevents diffusion from collapsing across class boundaries.

-NSD has two interleaved components:
+NSD has two interleaved components.

 1. Sheaf Predictor (Map Learner)